-The objective of the Southern African Bulb Group is to further the understanding of the cultivation of Southern African bulbs, where “bulbs” is used in the broad sense to encompass bulb-, corm- and tuber-possessing plants (which botanists call geophytes) from South Africa, including “dicots” such as Oxalis.
+The objective of the Southern African Bulb Group is to further the understanding of the cultivation of Southern African bulbs, where ‘bulbs’ is used in the broad sense to encompass bulb-, corm- and tuber-possessing plants (which botanists call geophytes) from South Africa.
+These are mostly “monocots” (plants with strap-like leaves and flower parts in threes or sixes) but also including “dicots” (with broad leaves and frequently five-petalled flowers) such as Oxalis.
+Many of our members are also interested in similar plants from other parts of the world with “Mediterranean” climates (which can therefore be grown in similar conditions).

 We are a small informal non-for-profit club or society, run entirely by and for the benefit of our members.
 Our aims and principles are set out further in our Constitution.
 Guidelines for our operating procedures, which might be updated more frequently, will be set out separately.